How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 9. Transcribe Podcast Episodes Into Blog Posts

 Evergreen content is the cornerstone of a successful marketing strategy.
-This translates as content that is relevant to people, no matter how long ago you published it.
+That means content relevant to people no matter how long ago you published it.

-So when thinking of how to promote your podcast, consider which past episodes fall into that evergreen category.
-For instance, general how-to guides or top 10 lists are excellent shows to repurpose.
+When thinking about how to promote your podcast, consider which past episodes fall into the evergreen category.
+General how-to guides and top 10 lists are strong candidates for repurposing into written posts.

 10. Use Exit Popups to Capture Potential Listeners

-After turning your podcasts into blog posts and optimizing great content, there are still a few things you can do to promote them.
-And one of those things is to capture your audience’s attention when they’re about to leave your website.
+After turning your podcasts into blog posts and optimizing your content, there are still a few things you can do to promote them.
+One is to capture your audience’s attention when they’re about to leave your website.

-The best way to do that is to use exit popups, which are lightbox popups that appear just as a user moves their cursor away from your web page.
-When this happens, you can present them with a compelling call to action to listen to your podcast or subscribe for new episodes.
+The best way to do that is with exit popups, which are lightbox popups that appear just as a user moves their cursor away from your web page.
+You can present them with a call to action to listen to your podcast or subscribe for new episodes.

-Usually, these users would leave your site and potentially never return.
-But with an exit popup, you can encourage them to stay long enough for them to convert.
+Usually, these users would leave your site and never return.
+With an exit popup, you can give them one more reason to stay long enough to convert.

-Creating exit popups is super easy with a tool like OptinMonster.
-Its drag-and-drop campaign builder lets you design, create, and launch popup campaigns in a matter of minutes.
+Creating exit popups is straightforward with a tool like OptinMonster.
+Its drag-and-drop campaign builder lets you design, create, and launch popup campaigns in minutes.

-So why not check out this tutorial for using exit popups on your website?
+Check out this tutorial for using exit popups on your website.

 11. Feature Your Podcast in Your Email Newsletter

-So if you haven’t already got one, you should start growing your email list.
-Then once you have a list of contacts, you can create an email newsletter promoting your new podcast episodes.
+If you haven’t already, start growing your email list.
+Once you have a list of contacts, you can create an email newsletter promoting your new podcast episodes.

 Alongside your podcast episodes, you can use your newsletter to promote any giveaways, deals, and offers.
-And as a result, you’ll keep your audience flocking back to your website to engage with your show.
+Your audience keeps coming back, and your podcast stays top of mind.

 12. Leverage Word-of-Mouth and Referral Marketing

-Word-of-mouth marketing is a compelling podcast promotion tactic.
-It involves encouraging satisfied podcast listeners to recommend your show to their friends, family, and broader acquaintances.
+Word-of-mouth marketing is a strong podcast promotion tactic.
+It involves encouraging satisfied podcast listeners to recommend your show to their friends, family, and broader network.

-As each person uses that action to enter your giveaway, they’re spreading the word to their wider network, encouraging more people to enter, and so on.
-In the end, you’ll have tons of people who now know about your podcast instead of just a handful.
+As each person uses that action to enter your giveaway, they’re spreading the word to their wider network, encouraging more people to enter.
+You end up with many more people who know about your podcast instead of just a handful.

 You can also leverage word-of-mouth marketing offline.
-Just find where your audience congregates, such as:
+Find where your audience congregates, such as:

 - Conferences